 Let’s not forget that programming is isolating.
 If you work non-stop, you will spend your days alone.
 You won’t have social interactions, or very dull ones since your brain will constantly be busy trying to solve problems, instead of having relaxing conversations.

 People have tendencies to only trust what they see.
-A developer is only working when he’s behind his computer, for example.
-It’s simply wrong.
+The idea of a developer only working when he’s behind his computer, for example, is wrong.
 Bugs and features populate our brain even when we’re doing something else.
-Therefore, it’s not always easy and visible to know if a developer overwork.
+As a consequence, it’s not always easy to see if a developer overwork.

 Lack of Control and Autonomy

-A lack of control or a lack of autonomy are often due to a lack of trust and / or some power abuse.
+A lack of control or a lack of autonomy are often due to a lack of trust.

 Lack of Trust